Skip to content

 Zakynthos · 0 hotels nearby

-Photo by Ana-Maria D. on Unsplash
+Photo by Szőllősy Benjamin on Unsplash

 About Navagio Beach

 Navagio Beach, often called Shipwreck Beach, is one of Greece's most photographed locations.
-Nestled on Zakynthos Island, this secluded cove features turquoise waters, towering cliffs, and the rusted remains of the MV Panagiotis shipwreck.
+Set on Zakynthos Island, this secluded cove features turquoise waters, towering cliffs, and the rusted remains of the MV Panagiotis shipwreck.
 Accessible only by boat, it offers a unique blend of natural beauty and intriguing history.

 Frequently asked questions